Key Takeaways

 How it Works

 Fluoride is a mineral found in soil, water (both fresh and salt) and various foods.
-It works by making the outer layer of teeth stronger and less likely to get cavities.
+It makes the outer layer of teeth stronger and less likely to get cavities.
 Fluoride can also prevent or even reverse tooth decay that has started.
 You can buy fluoride toothpaste and rinses, or get professional fluoride products (e.g. gels, rinses and supplements) from your dentist.

 Water fluoridation can reduce tooth decay in children’s primary teeth by up to 60 per cent, and in their permanent teeth by up to 35 per cent.
 Adults experience a 20 to 40 per cent reduction in tooth decay from lifelong exposure to water fluoridation.2